OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/TCP.Watch.01/README.md

 The Web pages can be shown in a browser, and this is _not_ the topic of this project.

-What we have here is a Java REST client that reaches the REST service `GET /mux/cache` to get to the data, and display them on a small screen (240x240).
+What we have here is a Java REST client that reaches the REST service `GET /mux/cache` to get to the data, and display them on a small screen (240x240 or smaller).
 The user has buttons to interact with the program, to scroll from screen to screen.

 ### Implementation